Bridge Models

 Qualification Mappings

 Qualification mappings are a mechanism for passing parameters to the source system.
-For example, a serviceNow article search of query="How to build" would have a qualification mapping of query=${parameters("Query Value")} where "Query Value" is the parameter name that would map to the query value.
+For example, a ServiceNow article search of query="How to build" would have a qualification mapping of query=${parameters("Query Value")} where "Query Value" is the parameter name that would map to the query value.

 Qualifications have three parts: